Wanjie-Ryan/Social-Prod/readme.md

 --> docs will contain swagger related code
 --> scripts

-***** PRINCIPLES ****
+**\*** PRINCIPLES \*\*\*\*

 1. Separation of concerns
    -- Each level in your program should be separate by a clear barrier.
 2. Dependency Inversion Principle
    -- Inject dependencies in your layers, you don't directly call them.
 3. Adapatablitity to change
    -- Organize code in a modular and flexible way, so as it can be easy to introduce new features.
 4. Business value
    -- Focus on delivering value to your users.

-**** LAYERS ****
+\***\* LAYERS \*\***

 1. Transport Layer
    -- Way data is transmitted to the users --> HTTP
 2. Service Layer
    -- B/S logic
 3. Storage
    -- Abstracts communication btn the layers above, and the DB

 ![alt text](image-1.png)

+**\*** POINTERS \*\*\*\*
+Pointer --> Variable that stores the memory address of another variable.
+-- Instead of holding a direct value like an int or string, a pointer holds the location where that value is.

+\***\* WHY USE POINTERS \*\***

+1. Efficiency
+   -- When you pass large structs or data to functions, passing a pointer means you only pass the memory address, not a copy of the entire data.
+This saves memory and CPU time.

+2. Mutability
+   -- Passing pointers to functions modify the original data.

+& (address of) --> Give me the address of the variable in memory.
+-- it returns a pointer to the variable x :=10 p := &x --> p is a pointer to x, holds x memory address fm.Println(x) --> 10 fm.Println(p) --> something like 0xcfgh5748b0 - memory address of x

+- (dereference) --> Go to the address stored in this pointer and get the value there.
+  -- it accesses or changes the value that the pointer points to. x := 10 p :=&x --> p points to x fmt.Println(*p) --> 10 - dereference p to get x's value *p = 20 // change the value at the address p points to fmt.Println(x) --> 20 - x was updated via the pointer.